Geotab/mobile-sdk-ios/README.md

 ##### Login

 GeotabDriveSDK allow integrators use their own authentication and user management.
 All the SDK needs to know to log into Geotab Drive is user's credential.
-See `LoginViewController.swift` for an example.

 Tell DriveViewController about the user credential as follows: